Conlon Nancarrow: As a composer

 Temporarily buoyed by an inheritance, Nancarrow traveled to New York City in 1947 and bought a custom-built manual punching machine to enable him to punch the piano rolls.
 The machine was an adaptation of one used in the commercial production of rolls, and using it was very hard work and very slow.
 He also adapted the player pianos, increasing their dynamic range by tinkering with their mechanism and covering the hammers with leather (in one player piano) and metal (in the other) so as to produce a more percussive sound.
 On this trip to New York, he met Cowell and heard a performance of John Cage's Sonatas and Interludes for prepared piano (also influenced by Cowell's aesthetics), which would later lead to Nancarrow's modestly experimenting with prepared piano in his Study No. 30.

 Nancarrow's first pieces combined the harmonic language and melodic motifs of early jazz pianists like Art Tatum with extraordinarily complicated metrical schemes.
 The first five rolls he made are called the Boogie-Woogie Suite (later assigned the name Study No. 3 a-e).
 His later works were abstract, with no obvious references to any music apart from his own.

-Many of these later pieces (which he generally called studies) are canons in augmentation or diminution (i.e. prolation canons).
-While most canons using this device, such as those by Johann Sebastian Bach, have the tempos of the various parts in quite simple ratios, such as 2:1, Nancarrow's canons are in far more complicated ratios.
+Many of these later pieces (which he generally called studies) are prolation canons.
+While most canons using this device, such as those by Johann Sebastian Bach, have the meters of the various parts in simple ratios such as 2:1, Nancarrow's canons are in far more complicated ratios.
 The Study No. 40, for example, has its parts in the ratio e:pi, while the Study No. 37 has twelve individual melodic lines, each one moving at a different tempo.

-Having spent many years in obscurity, Nancarrow benefited from the 1969 release of an entire album of his work by Columbia Records as part of a brief flirtation of the label's classical division with modern avant-garde music.
+Having spent many years in obscurity, Nancarrow benefited from the 1969 release of an album of his work by Columbia Records as part of the label's "Music of Our Time" series.